retypeapp/action-github-pages/README.md

 ## Prerequisites

-This action should only be called in the same job the **Retype Build Action** run.
+This action should only be called in the same job the **Retype Build Action** is run.
 In other words it should be another step in a same job the **Retype Build Action** is in.
-And this action should be a step run **after** the build one.
+And this action should be a run-step placed **after** the build one.

-For the target branch or branch-directory to actually serve the pages, the GitHub Pages feature should be available and configured accordingly to your repository.
-Read more at https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages.
+For the target branch or branch-directory to actually publish the documentation website, the GitHub Pages feature should be available and configured in the repository settings.
+See [Getting Started with GitHub Pages at GitHub docs](https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages).

 ## Inputs

 ### `branch`

-Specifies a target branch to push the documentation to.
+Specifies the target branch where Retype output files should be merged to.

-If **the branch does not exist**, will create a new, orphan branch, copy over the files, commit and push.
+- **If the branch does not exist**: the action will create a new, orphan branch; then copy over the files, commit and push.
+- **If the branch exists:**

-If **the branch exists** and `update-branch` input (see below) **is not specified or is specified as something other than** `true`, the action will fork from it into a new, non-conflicting branch.
-It will then wipe clean the branch (or branch's subdirectory) and copy over the Retype output files, commit and push.
-This branch can then be merged or used as pull request to the target branch (see `github-token` input below).
+  - **And `update-branch` input is not specified or not `true`:** the action will fork from that branch into a new, uniquely-named one.
+It will then wipe clean the whole branch (or a subdirectory within that branch) and copy over the Retype output files; then commit and push.
+This branch can then be merged or be used to make a pull request to the target branch (this action can create the pull request, see `github-token` input below).

-Similar to above, if **the branch exists** but `update-branch` **is** `true`, the action will wipe clean the branch (or directory), copy over Retype output files, commit and push, updating the target branch.
+  - **The `update-branch` input is `true`:** the action will wipe clean the branch (or directory), copy over Retype output files, commit and push, updating the target branch.

-If the argument is the `HEAD` keyword, `update-branch` is implied `true` and the generated documentation will be committed to the current branch.
-The action will fail if no `directory` input is specified.
+- **The argument is the `HEAD` keyword:** `update-branch` is implied `true` and Retype output files will be committed to the current branch.
+The action won't run if no `directory` input is specified, as it would mean replacing all branch contents with the output files.

 - **Default:** `retype`
 - **Accepts:** A string or the `HEAD` keyword. (`gh-pages`, `main`, `website`, `HEAD`)

-**Note:** When wiping a branch or directory, if there is a **CNAME** file in the top-level location it is handling, the file will be preserved.
-This is useful when you have a GitHub Pages enabled repository and use a custom host redirection in it.
+**Note:** When wiping a branch or directory, if there is a **CNAME** file in the target directory's root, it will be preserved.
 In case Retype output has the file, it will be overwritten (Retype output takes precedence).
+See about this file in [Managing a custom domain for your GitHub Pages site at GitHub docs](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).

-**Note:** If the `HEAD` keyword is used here and `.`, `/`, or any path coinciding with the repository root is specified to `directory` input, then the whole repository data will be replaced with the generated documentation.
+**Note:** If the `HEAD` keyword is used and `.`, `/`, or any path coinciding with the repository root is specified to `directory` input, then the whole repository data will be replaced with the generated documentation.
 Likewise, if the path passed as input conflicts with any existing path within the repository, it will be wiped clean by the commit, replaced recursively by only and only the Retype output files.

 ### `directory`

-Specifies a root directory, relative to the repository, where to place the Retype output files in.
+Specifies the root, relative to the repository path, where to place the Retype output files in.

 - **Default:** empty (root of the repository)
 - **Accepts:** A string. (`/docs`, `a_directory/documentation`)